Relative Free Splitting Complexes II: Stable Translation Lengths and the Two Over All Theorem: Stating the

-The \emph{nesting} partial order on free factor systems of $\Gamma$, denoted $\A_1 \sqsubset \A_2$ is defined by requiring that for each $[A_1] \in \A_1$ there exists $[A_2] \in \A_2$ such that $A_1$ is conjugate to a subgroup of $A_2$.
+The partial order on free factor systems of $\Gamma$, denoted $\A_1 \sqsubset \A_2$ and variously referred to as \emph{nesting} or \emph{extension}, is defined by requiring that for each $A_1 \subgroup \Gamma$ such that $[A_1] \in \A_1$ there exists $A_2 \subgroup \Gamma$ such that $[A_2] \in \A_2$ and $A_1 \subgroup A_2$.
 The unique maximum of this partial order is the \emph{full} free factor system $\{[\Gamma]\}$; a \emph{nonfull} free factor system is one which is not full.\footnote{Elsewhere, instead of the ``nonfull'' and ``full'' terminology, we have used ``proper'' and ``improper''.
 But the latter terminology being overused, we have settled on this new terminology, which has the advantage of agreeing with ``filling lamination'' terminology.}